hashworks/Phergie-User-Watch/README.md

 ## About

-This plugin was originally written to keep the growing amount of chan-whore-monitoring-bots in the Rizon network out of channels.
+This plugin was originally written to keep the growing amount of monitoring-bots in the Rizon network out of channels.
-However you can do what you want with result, it'll require a bit of PHP knowledge trough.
+However you can do what you want with the callbacks, it'll require a bit of PHP knowledge though.

 ## Install

-To install via [Composer](http://getcomposer.org/), use the command below, it will automatically detect the latest version and bind it with `~`.
+Use the command below to install it with [Composer](http://getcomposer.org/) to the current `$PWD`.

 ```
 composer require hashworks/phergie-user-watch-plugin